hellonarrativ/api-docs/docs/tagbrand.rst

 Shopify Implementation
 ----------------------

+You may reference the following examples for implementing the tag on your Shopify site, but you may also roll your own implementation as long as it meets the requirements.

 Page Impression Events
 ^^^^^^^^^^^^^^^^^^^^^^
 On your Shopify home page, navigate to the **Edit code** option in the **Themes** section: